anpham6/android-docs/source/methods/squared.rst

 .. function:: observe([enable = true])

-  Uses :ref:`MutationObserver <references-mdn-mutationobserver-observe>` to watch for any changes to the ``parseDocument`` root element.
+  Uses |MutationObserver| to watch for any changes to the ``parseDocument`` root element.
 Start after DOM and third-party libraries are initialized.

   :param boolean enable: (optional) Start or stop all root elements who are monitoring